miczat/fc_profiler/README.md

 An xls file with the same name as the input feature class and with the suffix and extension ```_fc_profile.xls```

+## Version differences
+_The python toolbox version_
+* has a GUI
+* filters input for points, polylines and polygons

-## Known bugs and issues
+## Known bugs, issues & limitations
 * This has been developed and tested against ArcGIS versions 10.3 and 10.6
-* Right now, it doesn’t do much at all
+* Right now, it does not do much at all
+* It will run all profiles, until designed to do a subset
-* It runs all profile tests
+* It will profile all fields, until designed to do a subset

 ## Why?